 Addison Wheeler Fellowships

-Durham University is delighted to announce that applications are being accepted for its Addison Wheeler Fellowships, which are designed to provide young researchers of outstanding promise with three years to pursue original ideas, free from teaching and administrative responsibilities.
+The Durham University Addison Wheeler Fellowships are designed to provide early career researchers of outstanding promise with three years to pursue original ideas, free from teaching and administrative responsibilities.

 Addison Wheeler Fellowships are funded through the bequest of Addison James Wheeler to encourage 'efforts for increased knowledge of people and their make-up so as to enable them to make better use of their life here on Earth'.
 Addressing this aspiration is one of the conditions of the Fellowships but it is intended to be interpreted broadly and should not be seen as restrictive.

 The Fellowships are aimed at researchers of a high calibre, who have completed their PhD at the time of application and are at an early stage in their career.
-Fellows will pursue new research ideas of their own design, undertaken in collaboration within academic researchers at Durham University.
-Eligible applications for Addison Wheeler Fellowships will also be considered for Junior Research Fellowships unless requested otherwise in the application.
+Fellows will pursue new research ideas of their own design, undertaken in collaboration within academic researchers at Durham University. .

 As a member of the Durham academic staff will act as host and Mentor for each Fellow, before applying, applicants MUST seek the agreement of a Durham academic to act as their host.
 The host will help them to refine their research proposal and ensure that the appropriate facilities for the conduct of the research project are available in the University.
 The host is required to complete a proforma (below), which is a required part of the application documentation.